-7.2.3 Quality of the Consortium and Efficiency of the Implementation
+7.2.3 Quality of the Consortium and Project Management

-To assess the extent to which the consortium composition includes the critical mass and diversity of competencies and infrastructure required for the successful completion of the defined tasks, as well as the quality of the work plan.
+To assess the extent to which the consortium composition includes the critical mass and diversity of competencies and infrastructure required for the successful completion of the defined tasks.

 - i.
 Consortia are expected to produce evidence of having the necessary expertise and resources to deploy the scientific, technical and market expertise needed to achieve project goals.
 The consortium should include the essential components of the value network and demonstrate an added value by international collaboration. - ii.
-The proposals should provide evidence of proactively involving end-users throughout the project to make sure that the proposed solution corresponds to a real need.
-In this context, accessibility, end-user acceptance and usability of the developed solutions are fundamental.
-The approach to specific end-user needs should be validated by an evidence base in a use case (building on testing in a realistic real user environment).
-Moreover, a detailed plan describing the involvement of end users should be provided in the proposal (see chapter 12). - iii.
-The proposals are expected to be put forward by consortia where SMEs clearly play a proactive role.
-The implementation plan must demonstrate significant involvement of industry and other business partners in terms of budget and effort. - iv.
-Projects are expected to put forward a high quality work plan regarding the selected methodologies and organization of the planned activities.
-The work plan should consider adequate quality assurance and control procedures regarding the development and release of external project deliverables, as appropriate to each specific type of deliverable (e.g. management reports, research notes, market studies, application or service prototypes, etc.).
-The proposal should state a set of rules/ procedures to ensure fair protection for the IPR interests of the partners and partners employees (e.g. conditions/ limitations on the ability of individual consortium partners to freely publish or profit from project results directly covered by other partners IPR; see chapter 11).
+The consortium should ensure adequate respect of the individual end-user's rights, such as self-determined private life, conscious (or consciously delegated) consent and dignity along with any other relevant ethical issues (see chapter 10).
+In particular, the proposal should demonstrate that the necessary actions are identified for taking into account relevant national and European rules and regulations concerning ethical issues (e.g. data protection). - iii.
+The consortium must demonstrate significant involvement of industry and other business partners in terms of budget and effort.
+In addition, SMEs should clearly play a proactive role in the project consortia. - iv.
+The consortium should consider adequate quality assurance and control procedures regarding the development and release of external project deliverables, as appropriate to each specific type of deliverable (e.g. management reports, research notes, market studies, application or service prototypes, etc.).
+The proposal should state a set of rules/ procedures to ensure fair protection for the IPR interests of the partners and partners' employees (e.g. conditions/ limitations on the ability of individual consortium partners to freely publish or profit from project results directly covered by other partners' IPR; see chapter 11).
 The proposal should include conflict resolution procedures/ mechanisms to be invoked if and when necessary.
-The proposal should include a dissemination plan, ensuring that innovative project contributions are properly disseminated, subject to limitations imposed by the protection of partners IPR over commercially-sensitive information, as stated at project start in the Consortium Agreement.
+The proposal should include a dissemination plan, ensuring that innovative project contributions are properly disseminated, subject to limitations imposed by the protection of partners' IPR over commercially-sensitive information, as stated at project start in the Consortium Agreement.

-7.2.4 Potential Impact
+7.2.4 Potential Impact of the Proposed Solution on Quality of Life

-To assess the extent to which the proposed solution may provide a direct benefit to the AAL target base (such as specific groups of end-users, businesses, or stakeholders).
+To assess the extent to which the proposed solution may provide a direct benefit to the specific groups of end-users.